mymonero/mymonero-mobile/README.md

 npm run build
 ```

-To build the app, update Android and open Android Studio
+Android: To build the app, run the command below.
+Android Studio will be opened automatically.
 ```bash
 npm run build-android
 ```

-To build the app, update iOS and open Xcode
+iOS: To build the app, run the command below.
+XCode will be opened automatically.
 ```bash
 npm run build-ios
 ```